digital uses

 Digital technologies are critical for reducing emissions from business travel, shifting towards virtual meetings and trainings.

-Fossil fuels account for 80% of global energy consumption (1) and are the major anthropogenic source of greenhouse gases.
+Fossil fuels remain the backbone of the energy system, making up 87% of the total energy mix (1) and are the major anthropogenic source of greenhouse gases.
 Any increase in global energy consumption hinders climate change mitigation.

 Digital technologies are essential for sustainable development and appear to be critical for reducing emissions from business travel.